Do I Need A CPU With Integrated Graphics If I Have A GPU?

 Do I Need A CPU With Integrated Graphics If I Have A GPU? | cpugpunerds.com

 The second reason to buy a CPU with an integrated graphics card is that you do not need to upgrade your PSU (power supply unit), as the graphics card is inside this CPU.
-On the other hand, if you buy an external GPU, you have to upgrade the PSU and get the space on your motherboard occupied.
+On the other hand, if you buy an external GPU, you must upgrade the PSU and occupy the space on your motherboard.

-If you are an eco-friendly person, then a CPU with integrated graphics is perfect for you because it generates less heat than high-end GPUs.
-It is perfect for people who want to reduce global warming using eco-friendly devices.
+If you are eco-friendly, a CPU with integrated graphics is perfect because it generates less heat than high-end GPUs.
+It is perfect for people using eco-friendly devices to reduce global warming.

 The last but not least reason for buying such a GPU is the increased battery life of your laptop and computer connected to a UPS inverter or other battery-based power source.
 In addition, the graphics processing system is integrated with your CPU, so it does not need any external power supply.